harvester/docs/versioned_docs/version-v1.2/advanced/singlenodeclusters.md

 ## Upgrades and Maintenance

 Single-node clusters do not support [Live Migration](../vm/live-migration.md), so VMs become unavailable during cluster upgrades.
-You must stop all VMs before starting the upgrade process.
+Harvester forcibly shuts down all VMs before starting the upgrade process.

 Enabling [Maintenance Mode](../host/host.md#node-maintenance) is also not possible because that operation relies on Live Migration functionality, and Harvester cannot place the only control plane in Maintenance Mode.